orbitalchicken/Roadmap/README.md

 	update synaptic adjustment in mintsystem for lmde
 	live-installer: turn avatar selector into a nicer widget ala cinnamon-settings account details
-	live-installer: check free space on /target before installing
+	live-installer: check free space on /target before installing mintsystem creates an order cycle when booting with systemd